zynbahmed/u2_lessons_express_consuming_apis/README.md

 });
 ```

 Notice above how we call the get method from axios on the apiUrl.
-We await the response using the `await` keyword, just as when calling asynchronous mongoose methods.
+We await the response using the `await` keyword, just as when calling other asynchronous methods.
 Our call to the apiUrl results in a promise that is either rseovled, or rejected.
 In the case it is successful, we access the data property on the data attribute of the response object and assign it to a variable called catFacts.
 For now we are simply sending a json response, which we can check in our browser, or better yet, Postman!

 _a little more on promises:_